venkat/venkat.github.io/_posts/2014-06-30-concurrent-crawling.markdown

 To solve this problem, we spawn a specified number of worker subtasks.
 Each worker constantly fetches the next link from a queue of links and uses a simple regular expression to look for new links to feed into the queue.
 Limiting total page fetches is done by keeping track of the number of pages fetched or links added to the queue.
 Go and Python crawlers do this a bit differently.
 I initially based my solution on this [Gevent Tutorial](http://blog.hownowstephen.com/post/50743415449/gevent-tutorial) but grew out of it.

-In both cases, the underlying scheduler (both Gevent and Go have their own scheduler) interleave execution of workers by starting one worker when some other worker is waiting blocked on something (in our case, a page fetch).
-This non-blocking makes the workers asynchronous on such network events without the programmer having to actively think about the context switches between workers.
+In both cases, the underlying scheduler (both Gevent and Go have their own scheduler) interleaves execution of workers by starting one worker when some other worker is waiting blocked on something (in our case, a page fetch).
+This behavior makes the workers asynchronous on such network events without the programmer having to actively think about the context switches between workers.
 Now let's compare the code and see how they look.

 The basic flow is:

 >Spawn specified number of `worker` tasks

->Each `worker` - continously get links from the queue of links and call `do_work`
+>Each `worker` - continuously get links from the queue of links and call `do_work`

 > `do_work` fetches the page, extracts links from the page and adds them to the queue of links